ork-labs/ork/docs/ROADMAP.md

 *   **Mil.estone 7.2: Module Signing & Verification**
     *   **Objective:** Implement supply chain security by verifying the cryptographic signatures of modules before execution.
     *   **Key Features:** Create tooling to sign module binaries (e.g., via `cosign`).
-The `gxo daemon` will be configured with trusted public keys and a `fail-closed` policy.
+The `ork daemon` will be configured with trusted public keys and a `fail-closed` policy.
 The engine will verify module signatures before execution, rejecting any that are invalid or untrusted.

 ---